pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/evolution_of_retrieval_augmented_generation_draft_v2_1_jan_2024.md

 ---
 layout: post
 published-on: January 19th 2024
-author: Josh Patterson and Josh Bottom
+author: Josh Patterson and Josh Bottum
 title: The Evolution of Retrieval Augmented Generation
 subtitle: Enhancing LLMs with Private Data to Generate Better Answers
 description: In this article we take a look at "what is retrieval augmented generation?" and "how is retrieval augmented generation's definition evolving?".
-keywords: aws, bedrock, llm, ai, reasoning workbench, private models
+keywords: Large language models, llms, ai, reasoning, private models, retrieval augmented generation, rag
 meta_og_image: meta_og_evolution_rag_jan_2024.png
 ---